 Plus, believe it or not, I’ve cathed on an airplane before.
 Here’s a helpful travel tip.
 Ask the gate agent at your airline to see if they can block the seats next to you if it’s not a full flight.
 More often than not, they’re willing to accommodate your request.

-As I list some of my top choices of catheters for people with a spinal cord injury, please keep in mind that there’s no single brand or type of catheter that’s going to work for everyone across the board.
+As I list some of my top choices of catheter types for people with a spinal cord injury, please keep in mind that there’s no single brand or type of catheter that will work for everyone.
 What works for me may not work well for you.

-Again, that’s why it’s important to try out a few different options of catheter samples from various brands and types.
+Again, that’s why it’s important to try a few different catheter samples from various brands and types.
 A little trial and error should help you find what works best for you personally.

-That being said, here are a few of my personal favorites, as well as a few other catheters that are popular among people with spinal cord injuries.
+That said, here are a few of my personal favorites, along with a few other catheters popular among people with spinal cord injuries.

 Closed System Catheters